eirikt/tippekonkurranse/README.md

 # Tippekonkurranse

-A simple, idiomatic, full-stack JavaScript-based web application, persisting data using [MongoDB][51], with server-side functional composition using [RQ][52], and keeping client-side somewhat tidy with [Backbone][53].
+A full-stack JavaScript-based web application, persisting data using [MongoDB][51], with server-side functional composition using [RQ][52], and keeping client-side somewhat tidy with [Backbone][53].